Skip to content

 enabled: true

 You will also need to setup a GitHub App to allow Burrito to comment on your PRs/MRs. Follow the instructions in the PR/MR workflow section of the operator manual to set up the GitHub app.
-Make sure that you updated the Burrito values file to include the GitHub app ID, installation ID, and private key to the Burrito controller deployment.
+Make sure that you created a secret associated to your repository that include the GitHub app ID, installation ID, and private key.

 Note

 You can also use a personal access token instead of a GitHub app.
-Your GitHub account will be used to comment on the PRs/MRs. The environment variable to set is BURRITO_CONTROLLER_GITHUBCONFIG_APITOKEN
+Your GitHub account will be used to comment on the PRs/MRs. The secret should include the personal access token in the githubToken key.

 Now let's configure the GitHub webhook.
 Expose the burrito-server kubernetes service to the internet using the method of your choice. (for testing purposes on a local cluster, you can use kubectl port-forward and ngrok to expose the service to the internet).